 The Texas Natural Diversity Database (TXNDD), administered by TPWD, manages and disseminates occurrence of information on rare species, native plant communities, and animal aggregations in Texas to help guide project planning efforts.
 An official request via email was made requesting this information for the following USGS quadrangles that the Lake O' the Pines Federal Fee Boundary falls within: Harleton, Lassater, Kellyville, Ore City, and Lone Star.
-The next few paragraphs will summarize the information received, and for visual representation please see Figure 2.4.
+The next few paragraphs will summarize the information received.

-Within the Lake O' the Pines Lake Federal Fee Boundary, TXNDD identified two unique plant communities: Panicled Indigobush (Amorpha paniculata) and Goldenwave Tickseed (Coreopsis intermedia).
+Within the Lake O' the Pines Lake Federal Fee Boundary, TXNDD identified two unique plant communities: Panicled Indigobush (Amorpha paniculata) and Goldenwave

+Tickseed (Coreopsis intermedia).
 Both communities are overlapping each other and occur only in one geographic area.